Embracing Cycle Syncing: A Journey Towards Empowered Training

 You are allowed to want an easier nervous system, not just an easier workout.

 We also touched on the corporate side.
 Conditions like PMDD and endometriosis are not rare edge cases.
-They are affecting productivity, sick days and retention.
+They affect productivity, sick days, and retention.

 When women are regularly: